International Red Cross and Red Crescent Movement: Foundation

 Until the middle of the nineteenth century, there were no organized or well-established army nursing systems for casualties, nor safe or protected institutions, to accommodate and treat those who were wounded on the battlefield.
 A devout Calvinist, the Swiss businessman Jean-Henri Dunant traveled to Italy to meet then-French emperor Napoleon III in June 1859 with the intention of discussing difficulties in conducting business in Algeria, which at that time was occupied by France.
 He arrived in the small town of Solferino on the evening of 24 June after the Battle of Solferino, an engagement in the Austro-Sardinian War.
 In a single day, about 40,000 soldiers on both sides died or were left wounded on the field.
 Dunant was shocked by the terrible aftermath of the battle, the suffering of the wounded soldiers, and the near-total lack of medical attendance and basic care.
-He completely abandoned the original intent of his trip and for several days he devoted himself to helping with the treatment and care for the wounded.
-He took point in organizing an overwhelming level of relief assistance with the local villagers to aid without discrimination.
+He completely abandoned the original intent of his trip and for several days he devoted himself to helping with the treatment and care of the wounded.
+He took part in organizing an overwhelming level of relief assistance with the local villagers to aid without discrimination.

 Back at his home in Geneva, he decided to write a book entitled A Memory of Solferino, which he published using his own money in 1862.
 He sent copies of the book to leading political and military figures throughout Europe, and people he thought could help him make a change.
 His book included vivid descriptions of his experiences in Solferino in 1859, and he explicitly advocated the formation of national voluntary relief organizations to help nurse wounded soldiers in the case of war, inspired by Christian teaching regarding social responsibility and his experience after the battlefield of Solferino.
 He called for the development of an international treaty to guarantee the protection of medics and field hospitals for soldiers wounded on the battlefield.

 In 1863, Gustave Moynier, a Geneva lawyer and president of the Geneva Society for Public Welfare, received a copy of Dunant's book and introduced it for discussion at a meeting of that society.
 As a result of this initial discussion, the society established an investigatory commission to examine the feasibility of Dunant's suggestions and eventually to organize an international conference about their possible implementation.
 The members of this committee, which has subsequently been referred to as the "Committee of the Five", aside from Dunant and Moynier were physician Louis Appia, who had significant experience working as a field surgeon; Appia's friend and colleague Théodore Maunoir, from the Geneva Hygiene and Health Commission; and Guillaume-Henri Dufour, a Swiss army general of great renown.
 Eight days later, the five men decided to rename the committee to the "International Committee for Relief to the Wounded".